andreped/DSS/README.md

 ### Model integration and testing in app

-A simple Mobile app was developed in Flutter, which demonstrates the AI in action using the accelerometer data from the mobile phone in real time:
+A simple Mobile app was developed in Flutter, which demonstrates the AI in action using the accelerometer data from the mobile phone in real time.
+The data can also be stored and deleted locally.

 <p align="center" width="100%">
 <img src="sw_app/assets/HomeScreen.png" width="18%" height="20%"> <img src="sw_app/assets/Prediction.png" width="18%" height="20%"> <img src="sw_app/assets/ChartWithFPS.png" width="18%" height="20%">